trietdang5599/mcts-demo/README.md

 This is a fork of DynaGym that focuses on using MCTS for LLMs.

 TODOs
-- [ ] Add a Huggingface model-based default policy.
+- [x] Add a Huggingface model-based default policy.
+- [ ] Update this README.

 ---